 7. More space

 My apartment feels bigger now the shelves, stuff and excess furniture have been removed.
-It’s perfect for entertaining and Kate bush dancing!

 8. Less comparison

-Simple living has helped me to think about the way I’d like to live, without the trappings of consumerism.
+Living with less has helped me to think about the way I’d like to live, without the trappings of consumerism.
 I can make choices without worrying as much about money, or what the Jones’s are up to.
 It’s a liberating feeling.

 9. Less work